My rose cuttings have rooted and it is now time to pot them on. Come see how I pot up rose cuttings that have rooted.

 They will soon send out new growth and when the temps get warmer, especially at night, they will get put outside.

-Once they have grown much bigger I will pot them up into 1 gallon pots.
-I will be sure to share when that happens.
+Once they have grown much bigger I will pot them up into 1 gallon pots to grow on.

 What if they haven’t rooted?